jacobceles/CS527/README.md

-# Web App which uses SQL to query Redshift, SQL and MongoDB
+# Using SQL queries to interact with Redshift, SQL and MongoDB
 The project is an implementation of a web app which accepts an SQL query as input, and display the result as output.
 It was done as part of the project for the Rutgers course, CS 527 - Database System For Data Science.

 ## Features